-How about some Charcoal!
+I thought black paint would be too dark but, how about some Charcoal!
 I used Sherwin Williams Peppercorn paint to achieve the perfect charcoal color.

 How to Strip and Refinish a Bed